ax4w/gorage/README.md

 - [X] Eval Safety
 - [X] Concurrency
 - [X] Advanced eval:  (, ), NAND, NOR
-- [ ] Transaction can to rollbacks when failed
+- [X ] Transaction can to rollbacks when failed

 ## Concurrency / Transactions
 Transactions were added in `ef79d96`.
 Transactions in gorage work like a queue.